This library was first established

 has been restricted.
 Access to the websites themselves has been restricted.

-Even my own access to my own websites has sometimes been obstructed.
+my own access to my own websites has sometimes been obstructed.
+People

-People have been placed "on a list" because of visiting one or more of
+have been placed "on a list" because of visiting one or more of my websites.

-my websites.
-Some categories of my email messages have been systematically
+Some of my email messages have been systematically deleted in route, according

 I suggest that you download all of the information that's available here.

-Then, when the various nazi thugs and meddlesome evangelists do their worst,
+That's a lot of information but, when the various thugs and evangelists do